-I absolutely love homemade biscuits.
-These are reminiscent of their cousin the scone, but the texture is so much more . . . biscuity.
+These blueberry biscuits are reminiscent of their cousin the scone, but their texture is so much more . . . biscuity.
 They are not too flaky, a little bit chewy and not too sweet.
 The blueberries add a perfect tartness that’s balanced out by the lemon zest.
 These are great for breakfast with eggs, or just by themselves with some tea or coffee.
-If you want to sweeten the deal, you can easily add a glaze, just whisk some powdered sugar with a little lemon juice and water and drizzle it on while they’re still warm.
-Delicious.

 problems viewing this recipe?